jae-kat/ecommerce-mockup/README.md

 ![products overview page](https://user-images.githubusercontent.com/94120252/155329232-60af305f-71c9-40a1-bb81-019c217c6cb2.png)

 ## Technologies used

-Next.js, emotion for css-in-jsx, postgres migrations for the database, jest for unit testing, heroku for the deployment
+Next.js, emotion for css-in-jsx, postgres migrations for the database, jest-puppeteer for unit, heroku for the deployment

 ## Assignment description